 Frederick Douglass Patterson was an American academic administrator, the president of what is now Tuskegee University and founder of the United Negro College Fund.
 The Fund was established to provide support to historically Black colleges and universities as well as its students.
 The fund would go on to provide resources and support that helped more than 500,000 students earn college degrees over the next three-quarters of a century.
 Patterson was a 1987 recipient of the Presidential Medal of Freedom, the nation's highest civilian honor, and 1988 recipient of the Spingarn Medal from the NAACP.
 He also earned three academic degrees by the time he was 31 including a Doctorate degree of Veterinary Medicine and Master of Science degree from Iowa State University (ISU), and a Doctorate of Philosophy from Cornell University.

 Mary McLeod Bethune

 In the 1930's, a number of African American leaders were advisers to President Franklin D. Roosevelt.
 Among them were the educator Mary McLeod Bethune, who served as the National Youth Administration’s director of Negro affairs.
 Bethune was an American educator, philanthropist, humanitarian, womanist, and civil rights activist.
 She founded the National Council of Negro Women in 1935, established the organization's flagship journal Aframerican Women's Journal, and resided as president or leader for myriad African American women's organizations including the National Association for Colored Women and the National Youth Administration's Negro Division.
 She is well known for starting a private school for African-American students in Daytona Beach, Florida.
 It later continued to develop as Bethune-Cookman University.
 Bethune was also the sole African American woman officially a part of the US delegation that created the United Nations charter.
-Bethune was known as "The First Lady of The Struggle" because of her commitment to gain better lives for African Americans.
+Bethune was known as "The First Lady of The Struggle" because of her commitment to gaining better lives for African Americans.